Bradleyh212/Narc_Recon/README.txt

-Last step : work on ui
+Last step : work on ui, use streamlit

 site i used to learn Tkinter:
 https://realpython.com/python-gui-tkinter/